 For more than a year, the director of the University of Washington Center for Human Rights has sought the complete jail file of all immigrant minors held at the Cowlitz County Juvenile Detention Center between 2015 and July 2018.
 The county was initially willing to release the information, but the Immigration and Customs Enforcement agency says it alone has authority to release the records, and the agency has declined to do so.

-For Dr. Godoy, it’s a matter of protecting the vulnerable and making sure democratic values are upheld.
+For Godoy, it’s a matter of protecting the vulnerable and making sure democratic values are upheld.

 “(ICE is) insisting, ‘Not only do we have a right to hold kids, but nobody can even know about it, (or) have information about the reason why we’re holding them,’” Godoy said. “ ‘And if you ask for that information, we’re going to drag you to court.’ ”

-She said the jail, in effect, became a “black site,” a military term for a secret location to detain alleged unlawful enemy combatants.
+She said the juvenile center, in effect, became a “black site,” a military term for a secret location to detain alleged unlawful enemy combatants.

 “I don’t use the term ‘black site’ lightly,” Godoy said.
 “The notion somebody should be locked up, and that the legal grounds on which they are locked up is not knowable, that you can’t even ask about, that is troubling.
 I think that that’s antithetical to democracy.”